 Marilyn Monroe's iconic white dress set a record when it was auctioned for $4.6 million in June 2011 (rising to $5.5 million after taxes and fees were included), quintupling the previous record for a movie costume ($923,000 for Audrey Hepburn's "little black dress" from Breakfast at Tiffany's (1961)).

-Marilyn Monroe was anxious to work with Billy Wilder but had to agree to do There's No Business Like Show Business (1954) before Fox would allow her to do this film.
+Marilyn Monroe was eager to work with Billy Wilder but had to agree to star in There's No Business Like Show Business (1954) before Fox would allow her to make this film.

 Marilyn Monroe's lifelong bouts with depression and self-destruction took their toll during filming; she frequently muffed scenes and forgot her lines, leading to sometimes as many as 40 takes of a scene before a satisfactory result was produced.

 After seeing Walter Matthau's screen-test in the part of Richard Sherman, Billy Wilder believed he had found his leading man.
 However, 20th Century-Fox was unwilling to take the risk on a newcomer.
 That's when Wilder next turned his sights on the actor who had originated the role on Broadway, Tom Ewell - who is inexplicably billed as "Tommy Ewell" in the opening credits.